Mazda CX-30 review - MPG, CO2 and running costs

 Advanced engine technology helps boost the CX-30’s fuel economy and lower its emissions

-When it comes to low emissions and high fuel economy, it is the front-wheel-drive Skyactiv-X models that are the best CX-30s to go for.
-On a combined cycle, these are claimed to be capable of up to 47.9mpg, while emitting 133g/km of CO2.
-Adding an automatic gearbox worsens these figures to 43.5mpg and 146g/km of CO2.
+The front-wheel drive Skyactiv-X are the best CX-30s to go for when it comes to low emissions and high fuel economy.
+The engine uses advanced combustion technology to make it highly efficient, as well as mild-hybrid technology to boost fuel economy even further.
+On a combined cycle, Mazda claims this particular CX-30 is capable of up to 50.4mpg, while emitting 127g/km of CO2.
+Adding an automatic gearbox worsens these figures to 46.3mpg and 137g/km of CO2.

-Incidentally, the economy numbers are identical to all-wheel-drive Skyactiv-X models with a manual gearbox.
-Change that for an auto and fuel economy drops to 40.4mpg and CO2 increases to 160g/km.
+Incidentally, the economy numbers for the Skyactiv-X FWD auto model are identical to the all-wheel drive version with a manual gearbox.
+Change that for an auto and fuel economy drops to 42.8mpg and CO2 increases to 149g/km.

-As for the lesser-powered Skyactiv-G variants, manual models are claimed to return 45.6mpg and emit 141g/km.
-Again, automatic models don’t perform as well – they only manage a combined fuel consumption of 42.6mpg and produce 151g/km of CO2.
+As for the lesser-powered Skyactiv-G variants (which does also use mild-hybrid tech), manual models are claimed to return 47.9mpg and emit 134g/km.
+Again, automatic models don’t perform as well – they only manage a combined fuel consumption of 44.8mpg and produce 143g/km of CO2.

-Entry-level Mazda CX-30s should cost the least to insure, sitting in group 12E.
-That said, the highest group any of the core models can sit in is 19E.
-Limited edition 100th Anniversary versions are slightly worse and qualify for group 21E.
+Entry-level Mazda CX-30s should cost the least to insure, sitting in group 12.
+That said, the highest group any of the core models can sit in is 19.
+Limited edition 100th Anniversary versions (no longer available) are slightly worse and qualify for group 21.
 Interestingly, automatic gearboxes in some specs (for example SE-L Skyactiv-G) sit one group lower than the same trim with a manual transmission.

 How these groups compare to rivals varies.
 Premium models such as the Audi Q2 can sit in much higher insurance groups – as do some less upmarket rivals, such as the Peugeot 3008.
 At the same time, alternatives such as the Skoda Karoq can both undercut and exceed the CX-30’s insurance groups depending on trim.
 Even so, excluding performance SUVs, such as the Audi SQ2, most model ranges are roughly comparable with the Mazda on insurance costs.